Dr. Nathan Wolek

 Student Office Coordinator (2019 – 2020)

-Crysten Repetti is a senior from Naples, Florida, majoring in Psychology and minoring in Religious Studies.
-She officially joined the Brown Center in January 2019.
-She has been working as a Research Assistant in the Psychology Department since October 2017.
+Crysten Repetti is from Naples, Florida, majoring in Psychology and minoring in Religious Studies.
+She officially joined the Brown Center in January 2019, supporting office programs until her graduation in Spring of 2020.
+She also worked as a Research Assistant in the Psychology Department From Fall 2017-Spring 2020